-- 1. All Youth Leaders must have passed a criminal background check within three (3) years, conducted by a third party company contracted by The Mountaineers for the purpose of conducting the background check. - 2.
+- All Youth Leaders must have passed a criminal background check within three (3) years, conducted by a third party company contracted by The Mountaineers for the purpose of conducting the background check. - 2.
 All Youth Leaders will receive training on The Mountaineers Youth Policies. - 3.
 Youth Leaders are, by state law, mandated reporters when another volunteer is suspected or alleged to have caused abuse or neglect to a child under the age of 18.
-All Youth Leaders must review the Washington State document "Protecting the Abused & Neglected Child: A Guide for Recognizing & Reporting Child Abuse & Neglect" annually. https://www.dshs.wa.gov/sites/default/files/SESA/publications/documents/22-163.pdf - 4.
+All Youth Leaders must review the Washington State document "Protecting the Abused & Neglected Child: A Guide for Recognizing & Reporting Child Abuse & Neglect" annually. - 4.
 At no time during any Mountaineers program may a Youth Leader or Youth Program Assistant be alone with a single child (other than their own) where they cannot be observed by others.
-When one-on-one time between a Youth Leader or Youth Program Assistant and a child cannot be avoided (e.g. in the middle of a multipitch climb), steps must be taken to mitigate risk to the youth and the Youth Leader or Youth Program Assistant, according to recommended practices in The Mountaineers Youth Handbooks and training. - 5.
+When one-on-one time between a Youth Leader or Youth Program Assistant and a

+- child cannot be avoided (e.g. in the middle of a multipitch climb), steps must be taken to mitigate risk to the youth and the Youth Leader or Youth Program Assistant. - 5.
 When camping, or during any overnight program, no youth is permitted to sleep in the same sleeping quarters as an adult other than his or her own parent, guardian or sibling, unless the accommodations are group accommodations such as a yurt or cabin, or unless a parent or guardian has signed a waiver ahead of time allowing this for an overnight trip.
-Unless circumstances prevent it, youth should sleep in private sleeping quarters or in groups of 3 or more youth.

-- 6. Youth Leaders and Youth Program Assistants shall never leave a child unsupervised. - 7.
+Unless circumstances prevent it, youth should sleep in private sleeping quarters or in groups of 3 or more youth. - 6.
+Youth Leaders and Youth Program Assistants shall never leave a child unsupervised. - 7.
 Youth Leaders and Youth Program Assistants shall not abuse children including: - a.
 Physical abuse strike, spank, shake, slap; - b.
 Verbal abuse humiliate, degrade, threaten; - c.
 Sexual abuse inappropriate touch or verbal exchange - d.
 Mental abuse shaming, withholding love, cruelty; - e.
-Neglect withholding food, water, basic care, etc
+Neglect withholding food, water, basic care, etc.

-Any type of abuse will not be tolerated and may be cause for immediate termination of membership.
+Any type of abuse will not be tolerated and may be cause for immediate termination of membership/employment.